EANorwayService/EA-Groups-CRM/README.md

 This is an example of how meeting notes can look.
 If you want to change template for meeting notes you can do it after the system has been set up, see insturctions in the [faq](#faq).

 ### Key spreadsheet
 This is one of two spreadsheets in the CRM system.
-This sheet contains sensitive information of candidates and should be stored in a safe place where only people who need access have access to it.
+This spreadsheet contains sensitive information of candidates and should be stored in a safe place where only people who need access have access to it.
 It consists of the Key sheet, but other sheets with sensistive information like sheets linked to forms could also be stored here.
 EA Norway has two additional sheets here, "Onboarding Form" and "Evaluation Form".

 #### Key sheet
 ![The Key sheet](images/sheetKey.png)
-This sheet makes it possible to give candidates codenames and not add their actual names to the system.
-However, if you don’t want to use codenames, you can use their actual names in the codename column.
+This sheet makes it possible to give candidates code names and not add their actual names to the system.
+However, if you don’t want to use code names, you can use their actual names in the code name column.
 #### Evaluation Form
 This sheet is specific for EA Norway and contains the answers from the meeting evaluation form. <br/>
 This sheet will not be added automatically to the system.
 There is a feature for adding information from this sheet to the candidate sheet, see [Extra](#extra) on how to add this feature.